Nikkei eases, investors cautious after recent sharp rally

 The benchmark has risen 9.9 percent over the past month while the yen has softened after Shinzo Abe, the leader of the main opposition party which is expected to win a December 16 election, called for aggressive policy action from the Bank of Japan, including embarking on "unlimited easing".

 Exporters have benefited the most, but lately investors started to take some profits on them.
-Among those which succumbed to profit-taking on Tuesday were Honda Motor Co (7267.T), Nissan Motor Co (7201.T), Sony Corp (6758.T) and Daikin Industries (6367.T), down between 0.7 and 1.5 percent.
+Among those which succumbed to profit-taking on Tuesday were Honda Motor Co, Nissan Motor Co, Sony Corp and Daikin Industries, down between 0.7 and 1.5 percent.

 "We probably need a bit of pull back before it can take the next leg higher," said a Tokyo-based analyst, who declined to be identified.
 "We probably hold 9,000 ...
 The volume is getting pretty thin in the run-up to the year end."

-According to Reuters data, Tuesday's most-traded Nikkei index was a put with a strike price of 9,250 JNI092X2.OS, a 2.9 percent downside from the current closing level, and a December maturity.
+According to Reuters data, Tuesday's most-traded Nikkei index was a put with a strike price of 9,250, a 2.9 percent downside from the current closing level, and a December maturity.

 But some market participants said investors, who have missed the rally, may be forced to go long, which will help support the market.